There are 3 types of muscle actions:

 The joints do not move.

-A good example is your spine musculature in a equator or deadlift.
-It moves at the hips but the length of your spine remains ridigd.
+A good example is your spine musculature in a bent over row or deadlift.
+You move at the hips but the length of your spine remains constant.

 Or in the case of the guy on the left, holding the dumbbell still at the midpoint of a biceps curl.